22 Oct TIME IS OF THE ESSENCE – EVEN IN PROPERTY MANAGEMENT

 Consider the situation a new renter is in.
-They may be new to town.
-They may be unsure about you, your company and/or the property they contracted to lease with you.
-They’re already on edge not knowing if you’re going to come through or not on your end of the bargain.
+They may be new to town and are unsure about you, your company and/or the property they contracted to lease from you.
+They could possibly be on edge not knowing whether you’re going to come through on your end of the deal.
 Will you actually deliver the property on time?
-Will the property but up to habitability standards?
-Will you take their money and run.
+Will the property be in suitable living standards?
+Will you take their money and run?

 I had an experience in 1999 with a landlord in Elizabeth, New Jersey.
 We contracted a home to lease and paid the deposit up front.
 Upon arrival, none of the locks worked.
 Within 2 days the heat went out in the middle of the night and it was below freezing.
-Repairs that were to be completed were not even started.
+Repairs that were supposed to have been completed prior to our move-in, had not even been started.
 We went searching for this property manager to find out that he was consistently “out of the office”.
-Did I mentioned that he refused to return calls as well.
+Did I mentioned that he refused to return calls as well?

-I ended up moving out and having to sue him for the security deposit.
-He waited until the day prior to the court date to release the funds, 30 days after the request was first made.
+I ended up moving out and had to sue the property manager for the security deposit.
+He waited until the day prior to the court date to release the funds – 30 days after the request was first made.

 All of this took place because he and his team didn’t take responsibility in making sure the home repairs had been done in a timely manner and did not effectively communicate with his renters.
 We had a set move in date, by which move-in standards required the home to be in a good living condition.
 Not prioritizing a move-in ready home for his tenants cost him a paying renter, a vacancy for the rental property which meant more time on the market and was just overall unprofessional.